Washington Spirit: Stadium

 The Maryland SoccerPlex, located in Germantown, Maryland, was home to the Washington Spirit beginning with the inaugural 2013 season.
 The facility was also home to the Washington Spirit Reserves in the WPSL.

 Starting during the 2018 season, the Spirit began coordinating with D.C.
 United to play home matches at Audi Field in Buzzard Point in Washington D.C.
 The Spirit played their first match on August 25 that season, hosting the Portland Thorns FC.
 The match registered the team's highest attended game and was viewed as a means to generate more interest in the team.
 During the 2019 season, the team announced it would host two home matches at Audi Field.

 On November 12, 2019, the team announced that in the 2020 season, the Spirit reached an agreement with D.C.
 United that will split the team's home games between three stadiums, the Maryland SoccerPlex, Audi Field and Segra Field in Leesburg, Virginia for four games each.
-Due to COVID restrictions, the Spirit played two home matches at Segra Field in 2020.
+Due to COVID-19 restrictions, the Spirit played two home matches at Segra Field in 2020.
 Beginning in 2021, the Spirit split all home matches between Audi Field and Segra Field. although the club still planned to hold at least one preseason game a year at the SoccerPlex after 2020.

+In 2021, the club temporarily trained at the Episcopal High School in Alexandria, Virginia due to disputes with D.C.
+United.

 On December 6, 2022, the club announced it had reached a deal with D.C.
 United to become a full-time tenant at Audi Field, playing its full home schedules at the Buzzard Point venue starting with the 2023 season.
 In addition, the team has relocated its training facilities to United Performance Center in Leesburg, Virginia.